geoffmay/covidVeterans/PCR/PCR_steps.md

     * you will do up to 40 cycles of heating and cooling.
         * each cycle takes 2-3 minutes
         * most machines run these in series (!)
-            * because all the cycles are the same, you could have a larger chamber that runs cycles in parallel
+            * because all the cycles (for each primer) are the same, you could have a larger chamber that runs cycles in parallel
             * the robot just needs to keep track of when each vial went in and needs to come out
-    * after your last cycle, you attach a primer that has fluorescein dye.
+    * with realtime PCA, all your primers have [fluorescein](https://en.wikipedia.org/wiki/Fluorescein_amidite) dye and they get measured after every cycle.
-        * with realtime PCA, all your primers have the dye and they get measured after every cycle.
+        * before they are bound, they have a [quencher](https://en.wikipedia.org/wiki/Quenching_(fluorescence)) how do you detect only the dye that is bound to DNA?
-            * (how do you detect only the dye that is bound to DNA?)
+        * You shine a 494 nm light and the dye will [emit](https://en.wikipedia.org/wiki/Fluorescein) light at 512 nm (in water).
-        * a photodetector will register be brighter if you started with a higher concentration.
+        * a photodetector will sense more brightness if you started with a higher concentration.
             * this will rise exponentially as you double the amount of target DNA you have each cycle.
         * you can report your result if you detect something at an eariler cycle
             * if you have excess capacity, you can continue your cycles to watch your curve behave properly